slight-shark/slight-shark.github.io/src/content/writeups/osu-ctf-25.md

 }
 ```

-It is interesting that the sharp library is only imported upon the first call of /render.
+It is interesting that the sharp library is only imported upon the first call of `/render`.
 Some digging into the [sharp](https://sharp.pixelplumbing.com/) library tells me that it is used for "High performance Node.js image processing"

 That seemed like a promising candidate to overwrite files to, as we could overwrite files that would only be "imported"/stored in memory after we called /render, which is non essential to our exploit thus far.
-Therefore, I did an npm install and went digging around the libraries files.
+Therefore, I did an `npm install` and went digging around the libraries files.

 I quickly found resize.js, which stored ```function resize (widthOrOptions, height, options) {```, which was called by ```.resize(16, 1, { fit: 'fill' });```.